 Copies of the course materials such as the syllabus, major assignment handouts, etc. may be found on my faculty web page www.sjsu.edu/faculty/eastwood.
+I will also publish the course and assignments on Canvas.

 Course Description

 This course examines in depth several of Shakespeare's plays, specifically addressing issues of performance.
 We will discuss each play in the context of its original performance during Shakespeare's time and its life on stage and screen in the ensuing centuries.
 Paying particular attention to modern productions, we will analyze the ways in which production elements such as setting, casting, staging, costuming, editing, and individual performances shape and create meaning (or fail to do so) for the audiences of today.
 Placing these plays within this context of performance will raise larger issues about the complex relationships between the Shakespearean canon and its ever changing audiences.
 Students will respond to each Shakespearean play text through both writing and oral interpretation, integrating speech and dramatic performance with an understanding of the complexities of plot, characterization, and dramatic form.